This post may contain affiliate links. Please read our disclosure policy.

 I don’t typically thicken this soup but you can if you like.
 Actually you can use these methods to thicken just about any soup!

 Sausage and Kale Soup is pretty hearty on it’s own, but a loaf of crusty bread is never a bad call.
 Homemade Garlic Bread is also quite delicious.
-Add a big green salad and make it a complete meal.
+Add a big copycat Olive Garden Salad and make it a complete meal.
 If you want to add a little something to the soup, try some fresh minced parsley and some freshly shredded Parmesan cheese.

 What to do with leftovers